Queenstown to Milford Sound Drive: Ultimate Road Trip Guide & Best Stops

 How long to spend here: 20 minutes

-This 400m return walk takes you to see the Cleddau River and some great rock formations.
+This 400m return walk takes you to the Cleddau River and some incredible rock formations.
 Unfortunately, part of the walk was destroyed in a storm in 2020, meaning you can only walk part of it now.

 Despite the damage, stretching your legs at the Chasm is well worth it.
-It’s a pleasant walk through the native rainforest ending with some great views of the river.
+It’s a pleasant walk through the native rainforest that ends with great views of the river.

 Tips for driving to Milford Sound